ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 ## Build a network topology:
-The network topology used into this repository is composed by 3 junos devices (EX4300) connected in a triangle topology, configured with BGP.
+The network topology used into this repository is composed of 3 junos devices (EX4300) connected in a triangle topology, configured with BGP.

 The 3 junos devices are connected like this:
 ex4300-17, ge-0/0/0 <-> ex4300-9, ge-0/0/0